-’90 Day Fiancé’ Stars Paul Staehle and Karine Martins Are Back Together And Still Raising Money For Travel
+’90 Day Fiance’ Stars Paul Staehle And Karine Martins Are Back Together And Still Raising Money For Travel

 “Everyone thinks we are full of money lol.
 If that was true Karine would have a huge rock on her finger and be wearing designer clothing.
 But any money Karine does make she gives it away to people she feels could use it more than herself…” he wrote.

 As In Touch notes, earlier this month Paul used his Facebook page to imply that Karine was cheating on him.
 The drama all played out in a series of posts on Paul’s page.
-First, he talked about all of the pictures of penises his fiancée was receiving in her Facebook inbox.
+First, he talked about all of the pictures of penises his fiancee was receiving in her Facebook inbox.

 “Karine Martins told me tonight she may delete her Facebook over all the penis pictures she is receiving,” he said.